- We advise you to exercise normal safety precautions in Greece.

 Mosquito-borne and other insect-borne illnesses (such as tick-borne encephalitis and Crimean Congo haemorrhagic fever) have been reported in Greece, especially during spring and autumn.
 We encourage you to take measures to avoid insect bites, including using insect repellent and wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.

 Outbreaks of food-borne diseases (including hepatitis and brucellosis) occur from time to time.
-We encourage you to consider having vaccinations before travelling.
 We recommend you avoid raw and undercooked food, and avoid unpasteurised dairy products.

 Where to get help